sportngin/aws_auditor/README.md

 # SportNginAwsAuditor
 Audits your AWS accounts to find discrepancies between the number of running instances and purchased reserved instances.

+### DEPRECATION NOTICE
+This repo is being deprecated in favor of https://github.com/sportngin/aws-auditor-lambda.
+Please use that repository for any future updates to the SportsEngine AWS Auditor!

 ## Installation